joebew42/opensubs.io/README.md

 - `cd apps/subs_web/frontend && node_modules/.bin/webpack --config webpack.config.js`, to build the frontend manually

 #### Running tests
-- `brew install chromedriver`, to run acceptance tests
+- `brew install chromedriver`, to run acceptance tests (based on the operating system you are using you may have to install `chromedriver` through other package manager)

+- `export MIX_ENV=test`
-- `mix test`, to un all tests
+- `mix test`, to run all tests
 - `mix test --only acceptance`, to run only acceptance tests
+- `mix test --exclude acceptance`, to exclude acceptance tests

 ### MVP
 #### Backend API